vuestorefront/vue-storefront/packages/checkout-com/README.md

 Unfortunately, Checkout.com is not sharing any component for Saved Cards.
 After using `loadStoredPaymentInstruments` you can access an array of them via `storedPaymentInstruments`.
 Show them to user in a way you want.
 To choose certain Stored Instrument call `setPaymentInstrument(item.id)` where `item` is single element of `storePaymentInstruments` array.

 6. When `submitDisabled` changes to false - it means provided Card's data is proper and you could allow your user go forward.
 Card's token will be stored in localStorage for a moment.
 7. Call `submitCardForm` function on card form submit (only for Credit Card method - not necessary for Stored Payment Method).
+It requires mounted `Frames` instance as it uses `Frames.submitCard()` under the hood.
 8. Then you need to make Payment
 `error` - contains error message from the response if you do not use 3ds or we have some server related issues.
 If the user just removed stored token from localStorage it will have `There is no payment token` inside.
 `makePayment` - it proceeds with the payment and removes card token afterward.
 Returns Promise<Payment> if succeed, or Promise<null> if failed.

-9. You should `makePayment` at first (remember to check if everything went ok):
+9. You should call `makePayment` at first (remember to check if everything went ok):
 ```js
 // If it is guest
 const payment = await makePayment({ cartId: cart.value.id });